-Audubon's Quarters is upstairs to the rear of the house, and lets you celebrate life quietly and in grand style.
+This quiet King room is upstairs to the rear of the house, and lets you celebrate life quietly and in grand style.
 Spacious and comfortable with a king-size bed and luxurious sitting area.
-Your large private bathroom was recently renovated in beautiful mosaic tile, spa-style shower heads, and wide vanity for all your needs.
-Of course, cable TV. iPad/iPhone-docking station/sleep machine/Clock radio. *This room includes on-site assigned parking behind the Inn.
+Your large private bathroom is modern and beautiful with mosaic tile, spa-style shower heads, and wide vanity for all your needs.
+Of course with cable TV, sleep machine/clock radio,

 Although John James Audubon was born in Haiti in 1785 and reportedly the illegitimate child of a French sea captain and a Creole slave, he became one of America's most revered and treasured nature artists despite his mysterious beginnings.
 His father, Jean Audubon, took him to Nantes, France, where he was educated in Paris, then traveled to the United States in 1803 with a false passport to avoid the Napoleonic Wars.
 After J.J. caught yellow fever and was placed in a boarding house in Mill Grove, Pennsylvania, near Philadelphia, he began the study of natural history by conducting the first known “bird banding,” while drawing and painting birds.

 Marriage and business bankruptcy ensued.
 This compelled him to pursue his nature study and painting as he sailed down the Mississippi with his gun and paint box, intent on finding and painting all of the birds in North America.
 He eked out a living, moving to New Orleans with his wife Lucy in the early 1820s, spending most of his time roaming and painting in the woods.
 Although America wasn’t ready for Audubon’s incredible works of art, the British couldn’t get enough of images of backwoods America and he was an instant success!